-Board Chairman architect; full-time Senior Lecturer at Washington University School of Architecture teaching courses on architectural design, design process, and service learning courses for schools in the city of St. Louis; author of many 2-d & 3-d hands-on problem-solving projects with sustainable design and the process of lateral thinking as underlying themes.
-Gay is a founder of Building Futures and oversees the curriculum.
+Founder – Board Secretary, architect, psychologist, full time Senior Lecturer at Washington University School of Architecture teaching courses on architectural design, design process, and service learning courses for schools in the city of St. Louis; author of hundreds of 2-d & 3-d hands-on problem solving projects with sustainable design and the process of lateral thinking as underlying themes.
+Gay is a founder of Building Futures and develops and oversees all curriculum.

 Susan J. Reid

-A career educator with twenty years of education experience.
-Susan currently serves as the Principal of Compton-Drew Investigative Learning Center Middle School.
-She has served the children of St. Louis Public Schools as a middle school principal for nine years and as a classroom teacher for eight years during which time she obtained two Masters Degrees in the field.
-Prior to becoming a principal in St. Louis Public Schools, she served for one year as a literacy coach in Memphis City Schools and one year as a program director at The Bodine School for children with dyslexia and other reading disabilities.
+Board Treasurer is a career educator with twenty years of education experience, who is the Principal of Compton-Drew Investigative Learning Center Middle School.
+She has served the children of St. Louis Public Schools as a middle school principal for nine years and as a classroom teacher for eight years during which time she obtained two Masters's Degrees in the field.
+Prior to becoming a principal in St. Louis Public Schools, she was for one year a literacy coach in Memphis City Schools and for one year a program director at The Bodine School for children with dyslexia and other reading disabilities.